CalebBarnes/gatsby-theme-headless-wordpress/README.md

 ## 📂Templates

-To use different templates for a single post type a template must be assigned to the page/post in WP.
+To use different templates for a single post type, a template must be assigned to the page/post in WP.

 The template files will follow this folder structure with camel cased names.
 Supports any file extension. (.js, .jsx, .ts, .tsx)